What is a White Knight?

 The only difference is that a white squire, rather than acquiring the target company, purchases just enough shares of the target company to stop a hostile takeover.
-A white squire does not intend to take over the company and typically sells their shares after the black knight withdraws its bid.
+A white squire does not intend to take over the company and typically sells their shares after the black knight abandons its takeover attempt.

 Example of White Squire

 In May of 2016, Gannett Co. made a takeover bid for Tribune Publishing Co.
 The takeover bid was $12.25 per share in cash, worth about $820 million.
-The management team of Tribune declined the bid and decided that the price understated the true value of the company and was not in the best interests of shareholders.
+The management team of Tribune declined the bid, deciding that the price understated the true value of the company and was not in the best interest of its shareholders.

 Despite the rejection of their takeover bid, Gannett said it was committed to pursuing the deal and attempted a proxy fight.
 Gannett urged shareholders of Tribune to withhold their votes during Tribune’s annual meeting to send a message to the board of Tribune to seriously consider its offer.